-- 6. Functions relating to elections: - a) Power to assign Officers in relation to requisitions of the Electoral Registration Officer - b) Duty to provide assistance at European Parliamentary Elections - c) Power to divide electoral divisions into polling districts at Local Government elections - d) Powers in respect of holding elections - Power to pay expenses properly incurred by Electoral Registration Officers - f) Duty to declare vacancy in office in certain cases
+- 6. Functions relating to elections: - a) Power to assign Officers in relation to requisitions of the Electoral Registration Officer - b) Duty to provide assistance at European Parliamentary Elections - Power to divide electoral divisions into polling districts at Local Government elections - d) Powers in respect of holding elections - e) Power to pay expenses properly incurred by Electoral Registration Officers - f) Duty to declare vacancy in office in certain cases

-Chief ExecutiveSolicitor 6.(a)-(j)
+Chief Executive Solicitor 6.(a)-(j)

-Finance and Policy Committee (Continued) g) Duty to give public notice of a casual vacancy b) Power to make temporary

-- h) Power to make temporary appointments to Parish Councils - Power to determine fees and conditions for supply of copies of, or extracts from, election documents. - j) Power to submit proposals to the Secretary of State for an order under section 10 (pilot schemes for local elections in England and Wales) of the Representation of the People Act 2000.
+Finance and Policy Committee (Continued) g) Duty to give public notice of a casual vacancy h) Power to make temporary appointments to Parish Councils Power to determine fees and conditions for supply of copies of, or extracts from, election documents.
+Power to submit proposals to the Secretary of State for an order under section 10 (pilot schemes for local elections in England and Wales) of the Representation of the People Act 2000.
+STAFFING 7.
+Functions relating to Local Government pensions, etc, except those reserved to the Audit and Governance Committee 8.
+Consideration of any staffing proposals requiring compulsory redundancy of one or more staff.

-STAFFING

-- 7. Functions relating to Local

-Government pensions, etc, except

-those reserved to the Audit and

-Governance Committee

-- 8. Consideration of any staffing proposals requiring compulsory redundancy of one or more staff.

-- Power to make agreements with other Local Authorities for the placing of staff at the disposal of those other Authorities.

-- Functions relating to health and safety at work (as set out in Part C of Schedule 1 to the Regulations).
+safety at work (as set out in Part C of Schedule 1 to the Regulations).